 Payday loans fill a need that traditional lenders don’t meet.
 Banks can make it so hard to qualify for a loan that the only people who can borrow money are those who don’t really need it.
 However, when someone faces an emergency, a payday loan can be a life-saving solution.

-When the need for cash is truly an emergency, a payday loan is more than worth the risk.
-In many cases, short term loans have enabled people to get a car repaired and get back to work, cover a necessary medical expense, or survive a brief period of unemployment.
+When the need for cash is truly an emergency, a payday loan may be worth the risk.
+In many cases, short term loans have enabled people to get a car repaired and get back to work or cover a necessary medical expense.

 In addition, people who want extra money in order to afford luxuries, like a plane ticket or new brand-name clothes, should not consider this type of loan.
 A payday, bad credit loan would be best used for needs, not non-essential wants.

-The first thing to do before taking out a short-term loan is to try to negotiate better terms with a creditor.
+The first thing to do before taking out an unsecured loan is to try to negotiate better terms with a creditor.
 In some cases, a utility company, landlord, or mortgage lender will agree to an extended payment plan rather than lose a customer or have a borrower default on a payment.